 3. Avoid plastic grass.

 Plastic grass, also known as artificial turf, gets too hot for humans and pets, especially in summer months.
 A Brigham Young University study revealed that synthetic-turf surface temperatures were 37° higher than asphalt and 86° hotter than natural turf.
 That’s too hot for pet’s paws and our bare feet to enjoy the outdoors!
+4. Select plants for your climate zone and your pet.

 Be sure to check the ASPCA’s list of toxic and non-toxic garden plants before choosing flora and fauna.
 For areas near garden paths, select plants that have soft foliage, but are still sturdy enough to withstand a little canine “ruff-housing.”
 Save delicate flowering plants for patio containers when dogs are in the picture.
+5. Plant for pollinators for other wildlife.

 Fido isn’t the only one who uses your family yard.
 Keep pollinators (bees, butterflies and hummingbirds) and other wildlife in mind when selecting climate-appropriate plants, trees and shrubs.
 Remember, nature starts in your backyard!